zlatanvasovic/hackwork/README.md

 > Simple, layout-based PHP micro framework for making HTML5 sites

-You can also make HTML4 sites with it, Hackwork doesn't care.
+You can also make HTML4 sites with Hackwork, it doesn't care.

 Licensed under the MIT License.